Gaussian Parsimonious Clustering Models with Covariates and a Noise Component: Results

 \section{Results}

-The clustering performance of the MoEClust family of models is illustrated with application to two well known benchmark data sets: univariate CO\textsubscript{2} data (Section \ref{sec:CO2}), and multivariate data from the Australian Institute of Sports (Section \ref{sec:AIS}).
-Henceforth, any mention of the initialisation of the allocations, where covariates enter the expert network, refers to the method used to find an initial partition for Algorithm \ref{Alg:InitEM}.
-All results were obtained using the \texttt{R} package \texttt{MoEClust} \citep{MoEClustR2018}.
-BIC was used to determine the optimal number of components, choose the covariance type, and select the best subset of covariates, as well as where to put them, in all cases.
+The clustering performance of the MoEClust models is illustrated by application to two well-known data sets: univariate CO\textsubscript{2} data (Section \ref{sec:CO2}) and multivariate data from the Australian Institute of Sports (Section \ref{sec:AIS}).
+Additional results are provided for each data set in the Appendices.
+In particular, code examples (Appendix \ref{Appendix:CO2code}) and details of the initialisation (Appendix \ref{Appendix:CO2init}) for the CO\textsubscript{2} data and results of the stepwise search (Appendix \ref{Appendix:AISstep}) for the AIS data are given.

+Hereafter, any mention of methods for initialising the allocations, when covariates enter the expert network, refers to finding a single initial partition for Algorithm \ref{Alg:InitEM}.
+The BIC and the stepwise search strategy out\-lined in Algorithm \ref{Alg:Stepwise} were used to find the optimal number of components, choose the covariance type, and select the best subset of covariates, as well as where to put them.
+Results of exhaustive searches are also provided for demonstrative purposes.
+All results were obtained using the \textsf{R} package \texttt{MoEClust} \citep{MoEClustR2021}.